 YES!
-We are a university-wide program offering entrepreneurship training services and opportunities for students and recent alumni from EVERY faculty.
+We are a university-wide program offering entrepreneurship training services and opportunities for students and recent alumni from EVERY faculty (as well as staff and faculty members).
 You don’t even have to ‘join’ to take part in many of our activities.
-Any student or recent alumni can participate with Mentor Meet, the Seminar Series and Speaker Series.
-Just the early-stage incubator, co-op and venture intern programs are by application/invitation-only.
+Anyone from SFU can participate with Mentor Meet, take the Spark program, or attend our events.
+Just the early-stage incubator, co-op and venture intern programs are by application/invitation-only, following successful intake panels.

 I have a great idea and want to join the incubator; how do I do this?